nycodinguru/reactagram/readme.md

 ##### User is able to  browse posts on their feed. (estimated timeline by EOD Saturday)

 ###### This requires a working:
-- express/node.js  route, model and controller x
+- express/node.js  route, model and controller
-- a seeded db, consisting of at least a posts table x
+- a seeded db, consisting of at least a posts table
-- a create-react-app  front end with react-router routes/links, and a landing page component that contains a navbar component and feed component x
+- a create-react-app  front end with react-router routes/links, and a landing page component that contains a navbar component and feed component

 ##### User interact with an individual post, like  it, and comment on it, ( estimated completion EOD Monday)

 ###### This requires a working:
 - Comment feature  for each post
-- Component x
+- Component
-- GET request x
+- GET request
-- POST request x
+- POST request
 - Styling
-- Routing x
+- Routing

 ##### User can make a post  that is then added to the global feed ( individual user profile based feeds are a reach goal).. (estimated timeline by EOD Tuesday)

 ###### This requires a working:
-- Route, model, and controller x
+- Route, model, and controller
-- POST request x
+- POST request
 - Triggering a rerender of the feed upon success
 - Floating icon  that triggers a form component
 - Styling